Overview

 Outcome

 A stable, local POS platform that improves speed and reliability for daily operations while remaining flexible enough for shops of any size.
-Currently deployed across a small chain of dry cleaning stores in the Los Angeles area.
+3 locations, running since mid-2025.

 Next Steps

-Continue expanding integrations (payments, printer models) and refine analytics/reporting workflows as the business grows.
+Continue expanding integrations (different laundry hardware, payment systems, printer models) and refine analytics/reporting workflows as the business grows.
+I'd also like to integrate with third-party delivery services one day.

 Stack